tial-uw/tial-uw.github.io/README.md

   ```
   for (var year = 2019; year >= 2010; year--) {
   ```
+  * Local debug: open the `publication.html` using Microsoft Edge.
+(Chrome seems not working well with local javascript.)
 * To understand how grid alignment work in `people.html`, read [this](https://getbootstrap.com/docs/4.1/layout/grid).